-From every last ounce of Natty Light consumed on college campuses, to the hop-impregnated IPAs sniffed and sipped by the elite, beer is a staple of the American diet.
+From every last ounce of Natty Light consumed on college campuses, to the hop-impregnated IPAs sipped by the elite, beer is a staple of the American diet.

-Beer has long been called “liquid bread” because it contains barley malt, yeast, and hops.
-These all contain phytosterols, plant compounds that bind to cholesterol and help get it out of your body.
+Beer has long been called “liquid bread” because it typically contains barley malt, yeast, and hops.
+These substances all contain phytosterols, which are plant compounds that bind to cholesterol and help get it out of your body.
 Some phytosterols, also known as plant sterols, are added to foods and drinks and marketed as cholesterol-reducing foods.

 So, if beer naturally contains these sterols, can beer lower your cholesterol?
 Unfortunately, no.

 The sterols found in your average beer — sitosterol or ergosterol — are at such low levels that even a whole-grain beer contains too little of them to have much of an impact on reducing cholesterol.

 Some research on mice, however, has suggested that moderate consumption of beer can reduce both cholesterol in the liver and cholesterol deposits in the aorta (the largest artery in the body).
 The researchers in that study noted that some unidentified components in beer may change how lipoproteins are metabolized and reduce the risk of heart disease.
 But what those components are and how they work isn’t fully understood.

 We’ve all heard the news that a glass of red wine a day may be good for you, but research suggests that other forms of alcohol may also be beneficial.